-As an institution committed to fostering global understanding and awareness, Mercyhurst University offers many opportunities for students from around the globe.
-Mercyhurst offers two exciting pathways for study for international students:
+As an institution of higher education committed to fostering global understanding and awareness, Mercyhurst University offers many learning opportunities for students from around the globe.
+Mercyhurst offers two exciting pathways of study for international students:

 Students in need of language support as they begin their undergraduate program (minimum IELTS of 5) are invited into our International Foundation Program (IFP), a one-year, credit-bearing program.
 IFP students are fully matriculated, degree-seeking students.

 Mercyhurst attracts students from nearly 50 countries.
 Learn what our international students have to say about how they chose Mercyhurst and what their experience has been like!